Virginia baseball team rolls past Virginia Tech in series opener

 True freshman Jake Gelof made the most of his first career start at first base and only his sixth time all season on the lineup card.
 Batting eighth, he went 3-for-6 with two doubles, two runs scored and two RBI, all season-highs.

 The run support was more than enough for Virginia starter Andrew Abbott, who earned his fifth win of the year after seven innings of four-hit baseball.
-He allowed an unearned run and did not walk a batter for the second straight outing.
-Abbott fanned eight batters bringing his season total up to 99 and moved into sole possession of fifth place on UVa’s career strikeout list with 264.
+The left-hander allowed one unearned run and did not walk a batter for the second straight outing.
+Abbott fanned eight batters, bringing his season total up to 99 and moved into sole possession of fifth place on UVa’s career strikeout list with 264.

-Virginia will have a chance to clinch the series when the teams meet on Saturday night at 7 p.m.
-The game will air on the ACC Network.

-Virginia’s Mike Vasil (6-3) will be opposed by righthander Anthony Simonelli (4-1).